Hope for Children announce new project in Kenya!

 Aids Orphan will soon close; Prof Govendir has invited Hope for Children to continue this vital work in Kenya.

-We will be supporting the Early Childhood Development Centres with in-country partners CIVS (Centre for International Voluntary Service Kenya) in Ahero and Awach; targeting over 75 orphaned and vulnerable children living positive with HIV and/or in vulnerable circumstances.
+We will be supporting the Early Childhood Development Centres with in-country partners CIVS (Centre for International Voluntary Service Kenya) in Ahero and Awach; targeting over 75 orphaned children living in vulnerable circumstances; many still affected by the legacy of HIV.

 We are so looking forward to further enhancing provision in terms of safeguarding, high quality teaching and learning and the holistic development of young children.